samanthaswan31/Completed-Bioinformatics-Projects/2. Rosalind Functions/README.md

 Calculate the number of positions at which the corresponding symbols in two sequences of equal length differ.

-3. Translating RNA into Protein
+2. Translating RNA into Protein

 Convert an RNA sequence into a protein string using the standard genetic code.

-4. Finding a Motif in DNA
+3. Finding a Motif in DNA

 Identify the starting positions of all occurrences of a motif (short DNA sequence) within a larger DNA string.

-4.RNA Splicing
+4. RNA Splicing

 Simulate the process of RNA splicing by removing introns from a DNA sequence and translating the remaining exons into a protein.